der-den/daily-temp/README.md

 # daily-temp
 Remove files, older than n days.

-Usage: daily-temp <days> <directory>
+Usage: `daily-temp <days> <directory>`

-Sample: daily-temp 5 c:\mytemp
+Sample: `daily-temp 5 c:\mytemp`

-Keep all files in the directory "mytemp" that are not older than 5 days.
+- Delete all files/dirs/sub-dirs in the directory "mytemp" with a creation time older than 5 days.